-- A. Description of the facts justifying restraint - B. Efforts to de-escalate prior to restraint - C. Type of restraints used - D. Condition of the patient while restrained, including reevaluations during transport - E. Condition of the patient at the time of transfer of care to emergency department staff - F. Any injury to patient or to EMS personnel
+- A. Description of the facts justifying restraint - B. Efforts to de-escalate prior to restraint - C. Type of restraints used - D. Condition of the patient while restrained, - including reevaluations during transport

 Complications:

 - A. Aspiration: continually monitor patient's airway - B. Nerve injury: assess neurovascular status of patient's limbs during transport - C. Complications of medical conditions associated with need for restraint - 1.
 Patients may have underlying trauma, hypoxia, hypoglycemia, hyperthermia, hypothermia, drug ingestion, intoxication or other medical conditions - D. Excited Delirium Syndrome.
 This is a life-threatening medical emergency.
 These patients are truly out of control.
 They will have some or all of the following symptoms: paranoia, disorientation, hyper-aggression, hallucination, tachycardia, increased strength, and hyperthermia.